turingschool-examples/backend_mod_1_prework/day_1/questions.md

 ## Day 1 Questions

-1. How would you print the string `"Hello World!"` to the terminal?
+* How would you print the string `"Hello World!"` to the terminal?
 ```
 puts "Hello World!"
 ```

-1. What is the character you would use to indicate comments in a ruby file?
+* What is the character you would use to indicate comments in a ruby file?
 ```
 # (octothorpe)
 ```

-1. Explain the difference between an integer and a float?
+* Explain the difference between an integer and a float?
-An integers is a whole number and a float is a number with a decimal point.
+   An integer is a whole number and a float is a number with a decimal point.

-1. In the space below, create a variable `animal` that holds the string `"zebra"`
+* In the space below, create a variable `animal` that holds the string `"zebra"`
 ```
 animal = "zebra"
 ```

-1. How would you print the string `"zebra"` using the variable that you created above?
+* How would you print the string `"zebra"` using the variable that you created above?
 ```
 puts animal
 ```

-1. What is interpolation?
+* What is interpolation?
 Use interpolation to print a sentence using the variable `animal`.
 Interpolation allows you to stick data into the middle of a string.
 ```
 animal = "zebra"